 There’s a lot going on behind the scenes of even the most basic webinar software.
-And when it comes to a world-class platform like ON24, we rely on some of the best talent in the biz to make the experience of setting up and delivering a webinar seamless for you, the marketer.
+And, when it comes to a world-class solution like the ON24 platform, we rely on some of the best talent in the biz to make the experience of setting up and delivering a webinar seamless for you.

 Let’s start with a simple definition:

 Even the most bare-bones webinar has separate streams for slides and audio.
-But most modern webinars go far beyond that, with slides, presenter video, integrated social media, and live attendee feedback in the form of questions, polls, idea storming, and more.
-So what are the most important factors of webinar technology?
-Let’s take a look:
+But most modern webinars go far beyond that, with slides, presenter video, integrated social media and live attendee feedback in the form of questions, polls, idea storming and more.

-Making the presenter successful
+Making the Webinar presenter successful

 We knew delivering live webinars can be stressful, so we help the production team keep in touch with real-time chat and intuitive controls for controlling the flow of the webinar, pushing polls, and swapping out presentation content on the fly.

 Providing an engaging webinar experience

-When you’re asking people to stare at their computer screens for up to an hour, of course you have to give them something interesting to stare at, but it helps if you can also give them something interesting to do.
+When you’re asking people to stare at their computer screens for up to an hour you have to give them something interesting to stare at.
+It helps if you can also give them something interesting to do.

 But that isn’t where it ends.
-We also built a robust suite of integrations to make sure that the data collected through all that interactivity is passed to your marketing automation and CRM platforms, creating a seamless marketing data environment.
+We also built a robust suite of integrations to make sure the data collected through all that interactivity is passed to your marketing automation and CRM platforms, creating a seamless marketing data environment.

-Treating on-demand audiences like live audiences
+Treating Always-on webinar audiences like live audiences

 That presents an interesting challenge for those of us on the back end of webinar software.
 How are we going to treat all those people who, for whatever reason, just couldn’t make it to the live event?

 Sure, it would have been easier to treat on-demand webinars like static videos, but then your audiences wouldn’t get the full webinar experience.
 When we think about webinar engagement, we always consider those additional viewers who watch webinars on-demand or simulive (that is, webinars that are pre-recorded, then broadcast to a live audience at a designated time).

 Webinars have changed a lot over the past decade or so, and they’ll continue to evolve as new technologies emerge.
-But for those of us who build the platform, the mission is always the same: To give you everything you need to engage an audience and meet every one of your business goals.
+But for those of us who build the platform, the mission is always the same: to give you everything you need to engage an audience and meet every one of your business goals.